KPPY 86

 Erdos-Posa property of induced objects

 We say that a graph class C satisfies the Erdos-Posa property if there exists a function g only depending on C such that for every graph G and an integer k, either G contains k disjoint copies of graphs in C, or it contains a vertex set of size at most g(k) that hits all copies of graphs in C. We recently determined for many classes C whether C satisfies Erdos-Posa property or not for induced version.
+There are still many open problems, and we will see these in the talk.

 Alexander Gavrilyuk

-Non-existence of some small $Q$-polynomial association schemes
+Non-existence of some small QQ-polynomial association schemes

+We show non-existence of QQ-polynomial association schemes in some small open cases.
 To do so, we analyse certain linear Diophantine equations involving their triple intersection numbers to conclude that they are inconsistent.
-This approach was previously applied to $P$-polynomial association schemes (i.e., distance-regular graphs) with vanishing some of their Krein parameters.
+This approach was previously applied to PP-polynomial association schemes (i.e., distance-regular graphs) with vanishing some of their Krein parameters.

 The talk is based on joint work (in progress) with Jano\v{s} Vidali.